ibm-cloud-docs/codeengine/configmap-secret.md

      ```
    {: screen}

-8. To change the value of key-value pair in a secret, use the `secret update` command.
+10. To change the value of key-value pair in a secret, use the `secret update` command.
 Let's update the `myliteralsecret` secret to change the value of the `TARGET` key from `My literal secret` to `My new literal secret`.

     ```
     ibmcloud ce secret update --name myliteralsecret --from-literal "TARGET=My new literal secret"
     ```
     {: pre}

-9. Run the job again and then display the job logs of the `myjob4` job to view the result.
-This time, the job returns `My new literal secret!!` which is the updated value specified in the `myliteralsecret` secret.
+11. Resubmit the jobrun again and specify to use the `myliteralsecret` secret for this job run.

     ```
-    ibmcloud ce job run --name myjob4 --jobdef myjobdef1 --env-from-secret myliteralsecret
+    ibmcloud ce jobrun resubmit  --jobrun myjobrun2  --name myjobrun2resubmit-b --env-from-secret myliteralsecret
     ```
     {: pre}

+12. Display the logs of the `myjobrun2resubmit-b` jobrun.
+This time, the job log display `Hello My new literal secret!!` which is the value in the updated `mysecret-fromlit` secret.
+You can use the `jobrun get` command to  display the details of the jobrun including the running instances of the jobrun.
+Display the logs for any running instance of the jobrun.

+    ```
+    ibmcloud ce jobrun logs --instance myjobrun2resubmit-b-5-0
+    ```
+    {: pre}

-   **Example output** (from the `job logs` command)
+   **Example output** (from the `jobrun logs` command)

    ```
     Hello My new literal secret!